-The Student Development Leadership Team initiates the Administrative Withdrawal Policy for the student or her/his designee when:

-- Any member of the College community who reasonably believes that a student may meet one of the involuntary withdrawal standards contacts the Student Development Leadership Team; and/or, - The student is referred for a possible Code of Conduct violation, and the conduct is such that it may meet one or more of the involuntary withdrawal standards.
+The Behavioral Intervention Team initiates the Administrative Withdrawal Policy for the student when any member of the College community who reasonably believes that a student may meet one of the involuntary withdrawal standards contacts the Early Alert Response Team, and/or the student is referred for a possible Code of Conduct violation, and the conduct is such that it may meet one or more of the involuntary withdrawal standards.

-After this notification, the Student Development Leadership Team or the Director of Counseling Services conducts a preliminary review of the information which includes:

-- 1. any documentation of relevant behavior or incidents - an informational meeting and interview with the student.
+After this notification, the Behavior Intervention Team conducts a preliminary review of the information, including any documentation of relevant behavior or incidents and an informational meeting and interview with the student.

-As a result of the review, a determination will be made considering the following options:
+After the review, a determination will be made considering the following options:

-- The student does not meet the standard for involuntary administrative withdrawal; however, given the circumstances, a referral for a disciplinary hearing may be warranted and initiated. - 2.
-The student does not meet the standard for involuntary administrative withdrawal; however, sufficient concern warrants a referral to the Counseling Center or other mental health professionals for an assessment.
-In addition, a letter of understanding indicating that future persistent or escalating behavior will result in administrative action. - The student meets the conditions for an involuntary administrative withdrawal but waives the right to a hearing and voluntarily withdraws from the
+• The student does not meet the standard for involuntary administrative withdrawal; however, given the circumstances, a referral for a disciplinary hearing may be warranted and initiated.

+• The student does not meet the standard for involuntary administrative withdrawal; however, sufficient concern warrants a referral to the Counseling Center or other mental health professionals for an assessment.
+In addition, a letter of understanding indicating that future persistent or escalating behavior will result in administrative action.

-- institution.
-If future enrollment is an option, the Student Development Leadership Team outlines the conditions necessary for consideration of readmission. - 4.
-The student meets the conditions for an involuntary administrative withdrawal and a referral to the Withdrawal Evaluation Panel is made.
-If the severity of the student behavior warrants, an interim suspension (as outlined in the Student Code of Conduct) will be enacted and an evaluation by a mental health or medical professional will be required.
-Circumstances will determine whether the results of the evaluation are needed before a hearing is conducted or a final decision is rendered.
+• The student meets the conditions for an involuntary administrative withdrawal but voluntarily withdraws from the institution.
+If future enrollment is an option, the Behavior Intervention Team outlines the conditions necessary for consideration of re-admission. • The student meets the conditions for an involuntary administrative withdrawal and a referral to the Dean of the Faculty is made.
+The Dean of the Faculty will review the referral from the Behavior Intervention Team and render a final decision.
+If the severity of the student's behavior warrants, an interim suspension (as outlined in the Student Code of Conduct) will be enacted and an evaluation by a mental health or medical professional may be required.
+The Dean of the Faculty will notify the student in writing within two days of the decision.
+A formal letter, specifying the decision and any contingencies, will be sent to the student's campus mailbox, residence hall room, and email.
+A copy of this letter will also be sent to the student's parent(s)/legal guardian(s).